ultral/ultral.github.io/it/aac-en.md

 ![Ansible testing](assets/at_integration_6.png?raw=true "Ansible testing")

-*Fo historical reasons, there was molith repository with all Ansible roles.
+*For historical reasons, there was monolith repository with all Ansible roles.
 The jenkins multi branch pipeline was created.*

 The pipeline top level overview is: